Rayong province: Symbols

 The seal of the province shows the island Ko Samet.
 The provincial tree is the Alexandrian laurel (Calophyllum inophyllum).
+Neolissochilus soroides is a provincial fish.

 Economy

 Rayong is one of the three Thai provinces, together with Chonburi and Chachoengsao, at the center of the nation's Eastern Economic Corridor.
 The three provinces are to become Thailand's hub for manufacturing, research, and services tightly coupled with its ASEAN neighbors and the world logistically.
 The project is the centerpiece of the government's "Thailand 4.0" economic initiative.

 Administrative divisions

 Provincial government

 The province is divided into eight districts (amphoes).
 These are further divided into 58 subdistricts (tambons) and 388 villages (mubans).